Albury - North

 AreaSearch analysis reveals Albury - North recording weaker employment conditions than most comparable areas nationwide

-There are 5,851 residents employed, with an unemployment rate of 2.3% above Rest of NSW's rate of 3.7%.
-Workforce participation is similar to Rest of NSW at 56.4%.
-Key industries of employment among residents are health care & social assistance, retail trade, and construction.
-The area specializes in manufacturing, employing 1.6 times the regional level, while agriculture, forestry & fishing employs just 0.9% of local workers compared to Rest of NSW's 5.3%.
+As of June 2025, 5,851 residents are employed while the unemployment rate is 6.0%, 2.3% higher than Rest of NSW's rate of 3.7%.
+Workforce participation is similar to Rest of NSW's 56.4%.
+Key industries for employment among residents are health care & social assistance, retail trade, and construction.
+Manufacturing is particularly specialized with an employment share of 1.6 times the regional level, while agriculture, forestry & fishing employs only 0.9% of local workers compared to Rest of NSW's 5.3%.

 Frequently Asked Questions - Employment